Christoph16478/iq/iq_java.md

 **What is URN?**

-Answer: URN stands for the Uniform Resource Name.
+URN stands for the Uniform Resource Name.
 It is a unique identifier that identifies an entity.
 But the information on where the entity is located is not available.

 ----